Current and recent projects

 Best management practices to reduce the mobilization and accumulation of mercury in stream food webs.
 This research is assessing the effects of different forest management practices on mercury concentrations in streams near Dryden, Ontario.
 It is being done in collaboration with forestry companies to understand the operations that are best for reducing the mobilization of mercury into streams and its uptake into the food web.

-Funding: This research is supported by NSERC Strategic Network, Collaborative Research and Development (with JD Irving, Ltd.) and Strategic Project grants, by an Early Intervention Strategy grant, by the Jarislowsky Foundation, and by the Canadian Forest Service.
+Funding: Collectively, this research is supported by NSERC Strategic Network, Collaborative Research and Development (with JD Irving, Ltd.) and Strategic Project grants, by an Early Intervention Strategy grant, by the Jarislowsky Foundation, and by the Canadian Forest Service.

 Nearly two-thirds of Canada’s land base is forested, and this forms the basis of one of Canada’s most important resource industries.
 However, forests are also key suppliers of aquatic ecosystem services (AES), such as serving as critical source areas for much of North America’s sustainable, clean water supplies.